Sara Szabo

 I’m Sara, a qualified Psychotherapeutic Counsellor.
 I offer one-to-one therapy for adults, both short and long-term, in central Edinburgh.

 You might feel stuck, unhappy or in distress.
 You might have experienced something difficult, or you are not even sure what is wrong.
 Maybe you feel your problem is too small to bring it to therapy.
-I offer a safe space where together we can work to make sense of your experience.
+I offer a safe space where we can work together to make sense of your experience.

-Sessions will take the form of a conversation where we explore your experience, thoughts, feelings and behaviours to enable you to understand yourself and your situation better.
+Sessions will take the form of a conversation where we connect to feelings, explore your experience, thoughts and behaviours to enable you to understand yourself and your situation better.
+I aim to offer new perspectives, identify patterns and ask questions that encourage further reflection.
 Gaining greater awareness facilitates change and can help you to live your life more effectively and authentically.
-It is a collaborative process, where we continuously reflect on what works for you, with the aim of finding your unique path to a more fulfilling life.
+This can look like, for example shifting and moving forward with things, connecting to yourself and others on a deeper level, generally feeling more at peace, better.

-I'm an integrative practitioner, which allows me to tailor the process depending on individual needs.
+I'm an integrative practitioner, which allows me to tailor the process depending on your needs.
 I draw on a range of approaches such as transactional analysis, psychodynamic and person-centred models to provide the support you require in exploring the issues with which you’re having difficulties.

 Training, qualifications & experience

-I completed a foundation year in Psychodynamic Counselling at the Westminster Pastoral Foundation in London, followed by a Diploma in Integrative Psychoterapuetic Counselling at the Northern Guild in Newcastle, which is accredited by both BACP and UKCP.
+I completed a foundation year in Psychodynamic Counselling at the Westminster Pastoral Foundation in London, followed by a Diploma in Integrative Psychotherapeutic Counselling at the Northern Guild in Newcastle, which is accredited by both BACP and UKCP.

 Member organisations